heroku/heroku-buildpack-ember-cli/README.md

 # heroku-buildpack-ember-cli

-**NOTE**: This buildpack is not an officially supported Heroku buildpack and as such is provided here as an open source project with _best effort_ support.
+**NOTE**: This buildpack is not an officially supported Heroku buildpack and is provided here as an open source project with _best effort_ support.

 **heroku-buildpack-ember-cli** enables you to run your Ember CLI application on Heroku.
 It provides the ability for changing ENV variables on-the-fly without modifying your codebase or redeploying your application.
 Primary features of this buildpack include:
 + builds the Ember application for production